iotexproject/w3bstream/docs/QUICK_START.md

 For security purposes, **sprout** integrates ioID identity verification and DID-Comm message encryption features.
-Next, you can use the `didctl` command-line tool and bound client to simulate message encryption, allowing you to submit encrypted proof tasks.
+Next, you can use the `didctl` command-line tool to simulate message encryption, allowing you to submit encrypted proof tasks.

 > note: currently, `didctl` is an experimental tool and is only supported on
 > Linux.
 Adaptation for other os is still under development.